Dal Tadka Recipe

 5. Add 1 tablespoon fine chopped garlic and ginger (equal quantities).
 Fry them lightly until aromatic.
 Do not brown.

-8. Add ¾ to 1 cup deseeded and fine chopped tomatoes.
+8. Add 1 cup deseeded and fine chopped tomatoes.
 Also add 1 teaspoon salt.

 10. Meanwhile check if the dal is done in your pressure cooker.
 Let the pressure drop on its own, then open the cooker.
 Dal has to be soft cooked and mushy.
 This is the texture you get to see.
 Toor dal and moong dal is almost mushy but chana dal has some texture.
 Stir and mash lightly, we don’t want the chana dal to be completely dissolved.

 11. At this stage, you may add some hot boiling water to the dal to adjust the consistency, as required.
-I had to pour about ¾ to 1 cup.
+I had to pour about ยพ cup.
+This depends on the quality and kind of dal you used.

 12. When the onion tomato mixture is ready, add it to the cooked dal & mix.

-13. Simmer for 6 to 7 minutes so that flavors blend.
+13. Simmer for 6 to 7 minutes so the flavors blend.
 Bring it to the consistency you want at this stage.
 Also note that dal will become thick upon cooling.
 I prefer an almost runny consistency.
 Taste test and add more salt if required.
 Also crush 1 tablespoon kasuri methi in between your palms and add it to the hot boiling dal.
+If you want you may add 1 teaspoon amchur at this stage.
+I prefer lemon juice to stir in at the time of serving.
 Give a good mix and add coriander leaves.
 I forgot to add the coriander leaves here.
 Turn off the heat.

 Optional – Smoke the dal (Dhungar)